mdn/content/files/en-us/web/api/web_components/using_custom_elements/index.md

 {{DefaultAPISidebar("Web Components")}}

-One of the key features of the Web Components standard is the ability to create _custom elements_: that is, elements that extend the set of HTML elements that browsers provide and whose behavior is defined by the web developer.
+One of the key features of web components is the ability to create _custom elements_: that is, HTML elements whose behavior is defined by the web developer, that extend the set of elements available in the browser.

-A custom element could be implemented as a tree of standard HTML elements (or other custom elements), and the custom element then serves to encapsulate this implementation.

 This article introduces custom elements, and walks through some examples.